 Notes

-- Store these monk fruit cookies in an airtight container in the fridge for up to three days or freeze them for up to six months.
+- Store in an airtight container in the fridge for up to three days or freeze them for up to three months.

 Nutrition